dakoller/docling-wrapper/architecture_docs/currentTask.md

 - Implement input validation for security

 ## References
-- This task corresponds to Phase 1: Core API (MVP) in the projectRoadmap.md
-- The next phase will focus on observability and production readiness
+- OTEL functionality has been disabled as per request
+- The project now uses a simplified architecture without external observability dependencies
+- Focus is on core document conversion functionality